Updated August 2026 · Verified against Trade Commissioner Service - Global Affairs Canada guidelines

 Free

-Can sole proprietors apply for CIIP?
+Can sole proprietors apply for IPP?

 No — must be incorporated in Canada with 500 or fewer employees.
 Sole proprietors and partnerships are ineligible for both PDA and CFP streams.